robert-hh/ATTiny-Watchdog-for-MicroPython/Readme.md

 - Pulse: Communication to the watchdog is via one GPIO line and pulses of various duration.
 That is the only drawback of using an external watchdog: it requires an GPIO port for feeding.
 - Serial: Communication to the Watchdog is via one GPIO line and serial commands at 9600 baud.
 Since only data is sent, I used the RMT module for sending, saving the UART port.
+For devices without RMT as UART based variant is supplied.

 The run-time overhead of both variants is comparable and differs only in the length of the feed pulse.
 For the **pulse** variant, it is 20µs, for the **serial** variant, it is 100µs (the length